 If you’re not part of the IT team at your organisation but have a stake in how technology serves your people and processes, come back for our next blog where we’ll turn the spotlight on the challenges faced by people in similar roles to you.

 Meet the Expert: Making sense of, and keeping pace with, change in Microsoft 365

-If you’d like to hear more from our Integrated Services Director David Francis on how Digital Insights can help you get full value from the evergreen Microsoft 365 environment, sign up for our Meet the Experts webinar taking place on 31 March: ‘Making sense of, and keeping pace with, change in Microsoft 365’.
+If you’d like to hear more from our Integrated Services Director David Francis on how M365 PACE can help you get full value from the evergreen Microsoft 365 environment, sign up for our Meet the Experts on-demand webinar: ‘Making sense of, and keeping pace with, change in Microsoft 365’.